katzer/cordova-plugin-local-notifications/plugins/cordova-plugin-x-toast/README.md

 For iOS most credits go to this excellent [Toast for iOS project by Charles Scalesse] (https://github.com/scalessec/Toast).

 ## 6. CHANGELOG
+2.3.0: The plugin will now report back to JS if Toasts were tapped by the user.

 2.0.1: iOS messages are hidden when another one is shown.
 [Thanks Richie Min!](https://github.com/EddyVerbruggen/Toast-PhoneGap-Plugin/pull/13)

 2.0: WP8 support